mpustovoi/RPG-Loot/README.md

 ⚠ This is a one-time port for 1.19.2 that won't be supported in the future.

-ℹ This version doesn't require a resource pack.
+ℹ This version doesn't have an optional resource pack.